How does a pneumatic valve work?

-A pneumatic system works through compressed air, which is generated by air pressure.
-A compressor compresses air to the desired pressure, and this is made possible by the hoses that connect the compressor to various valves.
-These valves ensure that the compressed air is directed to the right parts, and this is determined by which hoses are connected.
-In addition, safety and pressure reducing valves ensure that compressed air is fed into the system at the correct pressure.
-Valves can be used for direct control of cylinders, for example, similar to a switch used to turn a light bulb on and off.
+These valves ensure that the compressed air is directed to the correct parts, and this is determined by which hoses are connected.
+In addition, safety and pressure reducing valves ensure that the compressed air is introduced into the system at the correct pressure.
+Valves can be used for direct control of cylinders, for example, similar to a switch that allows you to turn a lamp on and off. |

 2/2 valve